🐳 Docker Notes

 Out of disk space on /var… How can I free the space that docker is using?

-seems to free up the most space.
+This command docker system prune -a seems to free up the most space.

 Tell me where docker images are stored and what version of docker I’m running?